 While participation as a B3 Adult Advisor is an incredible, life-changing and fun opportunity, it is also a big commitment.
 We ask that advisors participate in the many B3 events scheduled throughout the year.
 For this, we ask that all new prospective advisors live in the local area.
 Being a part of B3 is a big commitment and a year-round program.
 Adult Advisors must be committed to attending team meetings and events.
-The role of a B3 Advisor is demanding and requires active involvement in the program from July through June.
+The role of a B3 Advisor is demanding and requires active involvement in the program from July through the following June.

 - Attend the MANDATORY three (3)-part B3 Leadership Workshop

-- Attend the team retreat
+- Attend the Team Retreat